Celebrities on the Camino de Santiago!

 3) Angela Merkel

-Angela Merkel, Chancellor of Germany, walked a 6km section of the French Way from O Pedrouzo with former Spanish Prime Minister, Mariano Rajoy, during a state visit to Santiago in August 2014.
+Angela Merkel, Former Chancellor of Germany, walked a 6km section of the French Way from O Pedrouzo with former Spanish Prime Minister, Mariano Rajoy, during a state visit to Santiago in August 2014.
 After the walk, she visited the Cathedral de Santiago de Compostela and embraced the famous statue of St. James.
-Merkel is a regular hiker, and spends many of her holidays walking in the Alps… so it wouldn’t surprise anyone if she returned to walk the full Camino in the near future.
+Merkel is a regular hiker, and spends many of her holidays walking in the Alps… so it wouldn’t surprise anyone if she returned to walk the full Camino in the future.

 4) Pope John Paul II